likhith00/ReinforcementLearning/DP/readme.md

 ## Theory (extracted from chatgpt and groq(llama3) ;) and equations from notes

+Note: The theory and the diagram is subject to correction

 ### MDP
 Markov's decision process: RL problems are often formulated as MDPs, which consist of states, actions, transition probabilities, and rewards.
 The agent interacts with the environment by taking actions, transitioning between states, and receiving rewards.
 1. S is the set of environment states